kubecost/docs/cost-allocation.md

 Filter resources by namespace, clusterId, and Kubernetes label to more closely investigate a rise in spend or key cost drivers at different aggregations, e.g. Deployments or Pods.
 When a filter is applied, only resources with this matching value will be shown.
 These filters are also applied to external out-of-cluster asset tags.

 ### 5. Allocate Idle Cost
 Allocating idle costs proportionately distributes slack or idle _cluster costs_ to tenants.
 As an example, if your cluster is only 25% utilized, as measured by the max of resource usage and requests, applying idle costs would increase the cost of each pod/namespace/deployment by 4x.
+This feature can be enabled by default in Settings.

 ### 6. Chart selection
 Toggle to the bar chart view to see aggregated costs over the selected window, or the time series view to see cost changes over time.